khoitd1997/kd-wiki/src/side_topics/3d_printing/3d_printing.md

 - [Adjustable Feet][38]: WILL NEED RUBBER PAD ON THE BOTTOM.
 - [Cable Chain][39]
 - [Filament Holder][40]
+- [HeroMe Fans Enclosure][24] is a good one, although the print takes a lot of post-processing.
+A lot of the parts can be fragile, USE [this][43] for the duct part instead since Creality changed the fan and the original didn't update.
+- BLTouch: Follow [this link][41], NOTE: THE WIRES CAN BE LOOSE EASILY, MAKE SURE TO PUSH THEM IN HARD WHEN CONNECTING, SHOULD SEE BOTH A SOLID SMALL BLUE LED AND BIG RED LED.
+[This link][42] has a more complete list of the relevant settings but when there is conflict, follow the previous link.
+  - MIN_PROBE_EDGE: Need to be 20 to not hit the clip.
+  - MULTIPLE_PROBING: 2, just to be safe.
+- [Hotend chainlinks][34]: Works fine but didn't use the cover.

 ### Planned

 - Replacing the electronics and extruder fan and maybe the fan ducts: With the SKR upgrade, the fan is now the loudest component.
 The fan size is 4010, but a 4020 would still work, [this][23] is a good one(or any that is 24V, ~7 CFM, ~20db), remember to order 2 next time buying at Digikey.
-For fanduct, [Hero Me][24] is a good one, although the print takes a lot of post-processing.
-- [Hotend chainlinks][34]: Do it if have time but there are some concerns like the thing not staying on or making noise.

 ### Situational

-- [Damping Feet][26]: Print this if have time and want to reduce noise.
 - [Aluminum Extruder][25]: Lots of people swear by this, but it others say that with the filament guide, this shouldn't happen.
 - Replace printbed: [Comparision Video][18], doesn't seem necessary now as the default print bed does its job well.
 Also check out [PEI Sheet][19].
 - Change power supply: [This one][20] is compatible, if upgrading the PSU, should probably change the fan too([guide here][21]).
 The fan runs at _24V_ so need either a power converter or a fan that supports that natively.
 Doesn't seem necessary for now but the PSU is a pretty bad one so if safety is a concern then this is probably essential.
-- Add BLTouch: Be really careful with which instruction to follow due to changing firmware resulting in different recommended places to plug the BLTouch in, [here][22] is a pretty recent guide.
-The bed is still pretty level after a couple of prints now(even when heavy scraping was used to remove those prints) so this is fairly unnecessary, also manual bed leveling in Marlin is a breeze.
 - Replacing part fan: Blower style, aka radial style.
 The fan size is 5015, most of the fans on Amazon is pretty bad and the blower doesn't seem to make a lot of noise so if the machine is still loud after the extruder and electronics fans are replaced then do this.

 ## Calibrations